 *As an Amazon affiliate, I may get a small commission for purchases made through links in this post.

 Most children learn "a" as their first vowel.
 For that reason I recommend teaching kids to sound out CVC words that have an "a" in the middle first.
-Stick with one word family like the -am, -ad, or -at word family (you'll want these freebies).
+Stick with one word family like the -am, -an, -ad, or -at word family (you'll want these freebies).